 Furthermore, around two-thirds of marketers are reporting that their content marketing efforts are “much more” or “somewhat more” successful than the previous year, as reported by Forbes.

 9. Reality: Augmented and Virtual

-The rise of AR (augmented reality) and VR (virtual reality) have been touted for a while now, and although they are increasingly being applied to a range of contexts, they are still out of the reach of most standard marketing campaigns.
+The rise of AR (augmented reality) and VR (virtual reality) have been touted for a while now.
+They are increasingly being applied to a range of contexts.
+However, they are still out of the reach of most standard marketing campaigns.